beezwax/WP-Publish-to-Apple-News/readme.txt

 1.

 == Changelog ==

+= 1.1.4 =
+* Released a new built-in Apple News template
+* Added customizable settings for pull quote border color, style and width
+* Refactored logic to obtain size of bundled images for wider web host compatibility

 = 1.1.3 =
 * Fixed issue with the Apple News plugin not respecting the site's timezone offset